Global Fashion Enterprise (M.S.)

 - Evaluate and leverage technologies and metrics in driving fashion industry performance.

-- integrate assessments throughout the fashion value chain.
+- Integrate material and product analysis and lifecycle assessments throughout the fashion value chain.

 Goal #3: Innovation and Entrepreneurship in Fashion Ecosystems